Characterisation of the big Ramsey degrees of the generic partial order: Concluding remarks

 It is natural to ask how the characterisation of big Ramsey degrees of partial orders compares to that of linear orders.
-The big Ramsey degrees of the linear order correspond to \emph{Devlin's diaries} or \emph{types} which, in our setting, can be defined as follows: \begin{definition}[Devlin diary~\cite{devlin1979}, see also \cite{todorcevic2010introduction}, Definition~6.9] A set $S\subseteq \{\L,\R\}^*$ is called a \emph{Devlin embedding type}, if no member of $S$ extends any other and precisely one of the following four conditions is satisfied for every level $\ell$ with $0\leq \ell< \sup_{w\in S}|w|$: \begin{enumerate} \item \textbf{Leaf:} There is $w\in \overline{S}_\ell$ and
+The big Ramsey degrees of the linear order correspond to \emph{Devlin embedding types} which, in our setting, can be defined as follows: \begin{definition}[Devlin embedding type~\cite{devlin1979}, see also \cite{todorcevic2010introduction}, Definition~6.9] A set $S\subseteq \{\L,\R\}^*$ is called a \emph{Devlin embedding type}, if no member of $S$ extends any other and precisely one of the following two conditions is satisfied for every level $\ell$ with $0\leq \ell< \sup_{w\in S}|w|$: \begin{enumerate} \item \textbf{Leaf:} There is $w\in \overline{S}_\ell$ and

 \item \textbf{Splitting:} There is $w\in \overline{S}_\ell$ such that